 Lamar graduated with Phi Beta Kappa distinction from the University of North Carolina in Chapel Hill (UNC-CH) in December of 1977, completing his undergraduate degree in Political Science in three and a half years.
 Lamar graduated from the UNC-CH School of Law in 1981, and began the practice of law in Smithfield.

 Within a few years, Lamar concentrated on civil claims for businesses and personal injury in state and federal court.
-For over 30 years, Lamar has remained a member of the North Carolina Advocates of Justice, the North Carolina Bar Association and the American Association for Justice.
+For over 40 years, Lamar has remained a member of the North Carolina Advocates of Justice and the North Carolina Bar Association.
 Lamar is an active member in the American Board of Trial Advocates.
 Based on ratings by his peers in the legal community, Martindale-Hubbell has always listed Lamar as “AV” rated, the highest rating available.
-Lamar is also proud to have been named a Super Lawyer® in business dispute every year since 2009.
+Lamar is also proud to have been named a Super Lawyer® in business disputes every year since 2009.